jlhxnet/WebAttackGPT/README.md

-WebAttackGPT
+# WebAttackGPT

-Source code for the paper submitted to PeerJ.
+## Copyright & Usage Notice
+Copyright (c) 2025.
+All rights reserved.
+This source code is provided **solely for technical exchange, learning, and research purposes only**.
+Unauthorized use, reproduction, modification, or distribution of this code, in whole or in part, for academic publication, commercial use, or any other form of public dissemination is strictly prohibited without explicit written permission from the author.

+---

-Environment Setup
+## Environment Setup
 Install all dependencies with: pip install -r requirements.txt

-Project Structure
+## Project Structure
 - baseline/: Implementation of all baseline comparison models
 - dataset/, csicdataset/: Dataset files and related resources
 - csicpreprocess.py, owasappreprocess.py: Data preprocessing scripts
 - gpt.py, decoderlayer.py, multihadattention.py: Core modules of the proposed model
 - common.py, dataset.py, load_model.py: General utility functions

-Usage
+## Usage
 1. Model Training
 python train.py